 These studies were based on a 10 MHz duplex gap.
 The results can be translated for the 11 MHz duplex gap (821-832 MHz) of the harmonised FDD plan developed in the ECC/DEC/(09)03 [8].
 Under these assumptions, the following figure provides the unwanted emissions from MFCN BS into the 11 MHz duplex gap.

-Interference from ECN base stations to radio microphones
+Interference from MFCN base stations to radio microphones

 The following conclusions can be drawn from the results of this study: